isseium/vercel-cakephp-app/README.md

 ## Environment Variables

-I recommend delete Environment Variables from vercel.json and set them in the Project Settings instead. \
+I recommend remove Environment Variables from vercel.json and set/add them in the Project Settings instead. \
 (see: https://vercel.com/docs/environment-variables)